 “Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort.” — Paul J. Meyer

-For someone who was so dedicated to his work, it was unclear what’s making Mark fall behind than other employees (in terms of productivity) who seemingly found time for other non-work related activities other than work and still managed to complete tasks and projects.
+For someone who was so dedicated to his work, it was unclear what’s making Mark fall behind when compared to the other employees (in terms of productivity) who seemingly found time for other non-work related activities.

-“People have been spending less time than me on the same work and still they are able to deliver more.
+“People have been spending less time than I have on the same work and yet they are able to deliver more.
 This is simply driving me nuts.
-Harder I work, the less productive I seem to get.” added Mark.
+The harder I work, the less productive I seem to get.” added Mark.

-“Have you ever tried to prioritize and visualize your tasks, keep track of time spent on doing them, and organize your work?”
+“Have you ever tried to change the way you work?
+Maybe prioritize and visualize your tasks a little better?
+Or, maybe keep track of time spent on doing work?”
 I asked Mark, and he just shrugged his shoulders.

 I’m sure, by now, you would have understood the crux of the matter.
-It could very well be that some of you are also facing the same problem as that of Mark – putting in hard work but not getting the desired results in terms of productivity.
+It could very well be that most of you are facing the same problem that Mark has found himself in – putting in hard work but not getting the desired results in terms of productivity.

-This article is composed to help fellow professionals achieve more in less by making small yet significant changes to their work regimen.
+With this article, I hope to help fellow professionals achieve more in less time by making small yet significant changes to their work regimen.
 When followed and practiced earnestly, you would be amazed at the results.

 Table of Contents

 - The Peskiest Productivity Problems & How To Solve Them All